AnandChowdhary/hovercard/README.md

 - Fade cards in and out, don't just display none them
 - Better loading/error states?
 - Polyfill for fetch?
 Docs if none
+- Keep cards visible on hover, not just link hover
+- Support for cards linking to article/other things